On relative birational geometry and Nagata's compactification: Main results on modifications of models

 \subsubsection{Comparison with the schematic case from \cite{temrz}}

 Before proving the theorem, let us compare this plan with the parallel proof in \cite{temrz}.
 That proof runs as follows.
-If $\bfX$ is schematic then $\bfT$ is also schematic by \cite[Proposition~4.1.9(ii)]{pruf}.
-Consider the semivaluation ring $\calO$ of $\bff$ (see \cite[\S3.1]{temrz}), then $\Spec(\calO)$ is the affine Ferrand's pushout $\calX_\eta\coprod_\eta T$ (see \cite[\S2.3]{temrz}).
+If $\bfX$ is schematic then $\bfT$ is also schematic by \cite[Proposition~5.1.9]{pruf}.
+Consider the semivaluation ring $\calO$ of $\bff$ (see \cite[\S3.1]{temrz}), then $\Spec(\calO)$ is the affine Ferrand pushout $\calX_\eta\coprod_\eta T$ (see \cite[\S2.3]{temrz}).
 Approximate $\Spec(\calO)$ by an affine $X$-scheme $W$ of finite presentation, and note that for a small enough neighborhood $U\subseteq \calX$ of $\eta$ the morphism $U\to X$ lifts to a morphism $U\to W$ by approximation.
 Let $Y$ be the schematic image of $U$ in $W$.
 Then $Y$ is of finite type.
 Set $\bfY:=(U\to Y)$.
 Finally, care to choose $U$ and $W$ such that $\bfY\to \bfX$ is adic; this is the most subtle part.

-Assume, now, that $\bfX$ is a model of algebraic spaces.
-If the localization $X_\eta$ exists then the above proof applies: one considers the Ferrand's pushout $\calX_\eta\coprod_\eta T$ and approximates it by an $X$-space of finite type to get a quasi-modification along $\bff$.
+Assume, now, that $\bfX$ is general.
+If the localization $X_\eta$ exists then the above proof applies: one considers the Ferrand pushout $\calX_\eta\coprod_\eta T$ and approximates it by an $X$-space of finite type to get a quasi-modification along $\bff$.
 However, localizations of algebraic spaces do not exist in general, and this forces us to use an open neighborhood of $\eta$ when forming a pushout.
-Then the pushout datum is not Ferrand's, and we have to use few types of pushouts as outlined in \S\ref{plansec}.
+Then the pushout datum is not Ferrand, and we have to use few types of pushouts as outlined in \S\ref{plansec}.